Unique, Revolutionary, Rigorous

 Postural Integration is furthermore based on the notion of an „energetic flow” which is taken as the core of human experience.
 The promotion of this flow is considered as health, its persistent blockage is considered as illness.
 PsychoCorporal Integration presents a clear theory which uses but goes beyond the theories of F. Perls, MD and W. Reich, MD.
 It uses Gestalt claiming and experiencing as part of the process of transforming body armor.

-Postural Integration® has applications in various fields and has different heuristics (conducive to discovery; stimulating interest for further discovery) amongst which four basic orientations of intervention/therapy:
+Postural Integration® has applications in various fields and has different heuristics, meaning the stimulation of further discoveries in the following four basic orientations of therapy:

-4. a critical contribution to the culture, for postural integration is an emancipatoric discipline.
+4. critical contribution to the culture, for postural integration is an emancipatoric discipline.

-Postural Integration (PI)® is a method for furthering personal development through process-oriented interactive (hands-on) bodywork.
-Postural Integration® supports you in dealing with the challenges in your life in a more creative manner.
+Postural Integration (PI)® is a method for furthering personal development & salutogenesis through process-oriented interactive (hands-on) bodywork.
+Postural Integration® supports you in dealing with the challenges in your life and health in a more creative manner.
 The uniqueness of this method lies in the simultaneous integration of deep tissue and breath work, movement and body awareness, emotional expression and the wisdom of oriental medicine.

 This effective method supports you in re-assessing out-dated patterns of thinking and emotional coping and opens up new perspectives, increase your sense of well-being, your capacity to feel, your ability to consciously express yourself in all your relationships.

-This effective method opens up new perspectives in your life and enables you to increase your sense of well-being, your capacity to feel, your ability to consciously express yourself in all your relationships.
+Thus, this effective method opens up new perspectives in your life and enables you to increase your sense of well-being, your capacity to feel, your ability to consciously express yourself and to heal yourself also in your relationships.

 Practitioners of Postural Integration (PI)® are trained to work in a respectful and interactive manner with their clients.
 They bring into the relationship with their client professional knowledge and experience and the ability to appropriately share their personal feelings and attitudes.
 This characteristic creates a unique symmetry in the relationship between practitioner/therapist and client, which allows the use of deep neurophysiological abilities for personal change e.g. mirror-neurons.
 This symmetry also allows the PI-method to work with pre-verbal states of consciousness, e.g. in working with body image disorders and pre-/perinatal trauma issues.